Install | yarn add @atlaskit/primitives |

-Primitives are a new type of component for layouts and the placement of elements.
-They act as simple building blocks to compose different parts of the user experience, from the smallest design decisions (for example, the spacing around an icon) to larger layout decisions (for example, how a page is structured).
+Primitives are a new type of component for layouts, styling, and the placement of elements.
+They act as building blocks to compose different parts of the user experience, from the smallest design decisions (for example, the spacing around an icon) to larger layout decisions (for example, how a page is structured).

-Primitives are powered by design tokens and add a layer of ergonomics and accessibility to token application.
-Tokens are great at describing the what of a design decision; primitives make it easier to reason about the when and how.
+Primitives are powered by design tokens and make it easier to apply design decisions.
 This reduces cognitive overhead, improves productivity and prevents accidents or mistakes.

 Additional layouts not well-expressed by these core primitives can also be composed using: